-At the conclusion of the investigation, the investigator will submit the investigative report with a finding of facts and conclusions to the Title IX Coordinator using a "preponderance of the evidence" standard (more likely than not that sexual violence or harassment occurred).
+At the conclusion of the investigation, the investigator will submit the investigative report to the Title IX Coordinator using a "preponderance of the evidence" standard (more likely than not that sexual violence or harassment occurred).

 The Title IX Coordinator will review the investigative report.
 With instances involving sexual violence or other complex investigations, the Title IX Coordinator will call a Title IX Team meeting with the Title IX Designees listed above.
 The Title IX Team will review the investigation report and may request additional investigation.
 Upon accepting the report, they will make recommendations on the actions needed to prevent, correct, and discipline.
 If the circumstances do not warrant a Title IX Team meeting, the Title IX Coordinator will make recommendations on the actions needed to prevent, correct, and discipline.
-Once completed, but before sending the report to the appropriate Vice President for action, the Title IX Coordinator will send the report to the parties and give them an opportunity to respond in writing within 7 days.
-The Title IX Coordinator will then forward the investigative report, and additional written documents from the parties, and the recommendations to the appropriate Vice President for action to the appropriate Vice President for actions to the appropriate Vice President for action.
+Once completed, the Title IX Coordinator will forward the investigative report and the recommendations to the appropriate Vice President for action.